eventnetusa/eventnet/src/_vip/mhc-marketing.md

       activities and share information about local primary care offices.&nbsp;**

+      Community Criteria

+      * 50%+ Occupancy of 65+ residents

+      * Average household income $50k or less

+      * Club house/gathering area

+      * Ability to promote events to residents (mail, email, bulletins, etc.)

-      **Our mobile clinic experience (shown below) will make 1-2 days appearances at communities around the nation.
-Appearances will include tours, demonstrations, free health activities, screenings and more.&nbsp;**
+      Our mobile clinic experience (shown below) will make 1-2 days appearances at communities around the nation.
+Appearances will include tours, demonstrations, free health activities, screenings and more.&nbsp;

       &nbsp;